timswims/ESK/README.md

 #### Background

 This tutorial is designed to give you a first-hand view of what Oracle Log Analytics can do.
 You will see how to quickly identify issues and find anomalies within your IT environment.
 This is done using IT metrics and logs collected by Oracle Log Analytics.
 For this exercise we will use sample logs so you can quickly see how Log Analytics works without the extra steps of installing agents and a gateway for realtime metric and log collection normally carried out for production use.
-Using the provided sample log data, you will be able to quickly explore the basic functionalities of Oracle Log Analytics.
+Using the provided sample log data, you will be able to quickly explore the basic functionalities of OMC Log Analytics.

 #### What Do You Need?

 - An Oracle Cloud account: if you do not already have one, sign up for a free trial  and see **Creating an Oracle Cloud Trial** below.
-- An Oracle Management Cloud instance: If you don't already have an Oracle Management Cloud instance, create one.
-For more information, see **Creating an Oracle Management Cloud Instance** below.

 <details><summary><b>Creating an Oracle Cloud Trial</b></summary>